What Happens During a Heart Attack

 What Can You Do to Prevent Another Heart Attack?

-“If you’ve experienced a heart attack, you’re definitely at risk to have another.
-Doing things like f and lowering your cholesterol help reduce that risk.
-If you’re someone with diabetes, you’re already at higher risk,” Dr. Chawla says.
+"If you’ve experienced a heart attack, you’re at risk to have another.
+Lowering your cholesterol help reduce that risk.
+People with diabetes are at higher risk,” Dr. Cookman says.

-Regardless of time of year, talking to your doctor about any health changes you’re experiencing is a good idea.
+Regardless of the time of year, talking to your doctor about any health changes you experience is a good idea.

-“If something’s changed in last two weeks and you are wondering about heart attack symptoms, it’s better to get help earlier and prevent long-term consequences of heart damage,” Dr. Chawla says.
+“If something’s changed in the last two weeks and you’re wondering about heart attack symptoms, it’s better to get help earlier and prevent long-term consequences of heart damage,” Dr. Cookman says.